splunk/public-o11y-docs/gdi/opentelemetry/smart-agent/smart-agent-migration-process.rst

          spike_limit_mib:

 .. note::

-   The ballast should be configured to be 1/3 to 1/2 of the memory allocated to the Collector.
-The ``memory_limiter`` processor should be the first processor defined in the pipeline (immediately after the receivers).
+   Define the ``memory_limiter`` processor as the first processor in the pipeline, immediately after the receivers.

 .. _deploy-non-prod-updated-config: